All about Income Tax

 Save Tax, Invest in Mutual Funds

-Mutual Fund investments on Fi are commission-free.
+Mutual Fund investments through Fi are commission-free.
 With its intuitive user interface, suited for novice & seasoned investors, you can select from over 900 direct Mutual Funds.
-Plus, Fi's 100% secure as it functions under the guidance of epiFi Wealth, a SEBI-registered investment advisor.
+Plus, Fi is secure as it functions under the guidance of epiFi Wealth, a SEBI-registered investment advisor.
 To help simplify the steps involved, you can invest daily, weekly, or monthly via automatic payments or SIPs — created with one screen tap.
 Moreover, Fi offers 100% flexibility with zero penalties for missed payments.

 Frequently Asked Questions